-The Twenty-sixth Sunday of Pentecost
+The Twenty-third Sunday of Pentecost

 A Fearful Man Hides His Treasure